ju6ge/paperless-field-extractor/README.md

     ghcr.io/ju6ge/paperless-field-extractor:<version>-<backend>
 ```

-Currently only the `vulkan` backend has a prebuild container availible, it should be fine for most deployments even without a graphics processor availible.
+Currently only the `vulkan` backend has a prebuilt container availible, it should be fine for most deployments even without a graphics processor availible.

 The easiest way to have this run in the background is to configure a cron job or systemd-timer to regularly run the software regularly checking for new documents with unfilled custom fields.